-What is an Index Number?
+What is an index number?

 Mathematically, an economic index number is an average of the many different changes in price or quantity of the goods and services included in the index.
-There are many different valid ways of determining this average and consequently, many different possible estimates of average price and quantity changes.
-It is therefore important that index numbers are calculated in a way which is appropriate for their intended use.
+There are many different valid ways of determining this average and, consequently, many different possible estimates of average price and quantity changes.
+It is therefore important that index numbers are calculated in a way that is appropriate for their intended use.

-To provide a source of expertise on the formulation of index numbers and related topics
+to provide a source of expertise on the formulation of index numbers and related topics

-To provide advice and quality assurance to producers of indices
+to provide advice and quality assurance to producers of indices

-To carry out research into new methods
+to carry out research into new methods

 The team also advises on other major price indices, such as the Producer Price Indices and Services Producer Price family of indices.
-However, index number expertise is also relevant to quantity indices, such as the Retail Sales Index, Index of Production, Index of Services and other quantity indices used in, or produced for, National Accounts.
+However, index number expertise is also relevant to quantity indices, such as the Retail Sales Index, Index of Production, Index of Services and other quantity indices used in, or produced for, national accounts.

 For specific help and advice on index numbers, please contact firstname.lastname@example.org